JetBrains/kotlin-web-site/pages/docs/reference/coding-conventions.md

 private val foo: Foo
 ```

+Unless you're working on a library, omit redundant modifiers (e.g. `public`).

 ## Platform types

-A public function/method returning an expression of a platform type must declare its kotlin type explicitly:
+A public function/method returning an expression of a platform type must declare its Kotlin type explicitly:

 ``` kotlin
 fun apiCall(): String = MyJavaApi.getProperty("name")
 ```

-Any property (package-level or class-level) initialised with an expression of a platform type must declare its kotlin type explicitly:
+Any property (package-level or class-level) initialised with an expression of a platform type must declare its Kotlin type explicitly:

 ``` kotlin
 class Person {